This blog post was updated on August 8, 2022.

 We all know people who always seem to traveling somewhere.
 You’ve eyed their Facebook and Instagram snaps with envy.
-You checked and double checked for last minute flight deals to those fabulous destinations.
+You checked and double checked for last-minute flight deals to those fabulous destinations.
 You might have even commented on their photos (“Are you ever home?”).
 Come on, raise your hand if you’ve ever thought to yourself: “How can they afford to do that?”
 Yeah, that’s what we thought.

-Teaching English may just be your ticket to travel.
+Teaching English may just be your ticket to travel!
 There are dozens of companies online that will match fluent English speakers with host families eager for an English tutor or schools that could use your services.
-The International TEFL Academy, Teach Away and many others are a good place to start, and you’ll find that opportunities open up in great locations like South Korea, Japan, Vietnam, and even in Europe.
+The International TEFL Academy, Teach Away, and many others are a good place to start, and you’ll find that opportunities open up in great locations like South Korea, Japan, Vietnam, and Europe.

 Become a House Sitter

 If travel feels outside your budget and you have a knack for being clean and not burning down the place you’re staying in, check out Nomador.
 This site connects you with people seeking house and pet sitters for various lengths of time.
 While not every job pays, you do get to stay in the home free of charge, eliminating the need to pay for a hotel or hostel.

 Get Into Writing

 The Internet provides ample opportunities for both writers or regular folks who are good with words.
 And you can write from pretty much anywhere!
 All you need is a laptop and an Internet connection.
 The Penny Hoarder gives a great breakdown of websites that pay writers per piece.
-Also try contacting local businesses, newspapers, and magazines to see if they’d be interested in a blog or an occasional guest writer (especially one in a distant part of the world).
+Also, try contacting local businesses, newspapers, and magazines to see if they’d be interested in a blog or an occasional guest writer—especially one in a distant part of the world.
 You can also bid for extra projects on sites like Upwork.